-Any handouts, faculty developed educational materials, or postings related to course content is the intellectual property of QCC faculty and cannot be shared by any means to other students or outside entities.
+Any handouts, faculty developed educational materials, or postings related to course content is the intellectual property of QCC faculty and cannot be shared by any means to other students or outside entities without written faculty permission.
 In addition, the posting/sharing of proprietary content from book publishers, testing companies, and other sources without authorization is considered a violation of academic integrity and a behavior inconsistent with the nursing profession.

-Examples: posting a faculty developed PowerPoint or handout to a website such as CourseHero, sharing Kaplan questions or content with a friend or website such as Quizlet, etc.
+Examples of policy violation: posting a faculty developed PowerPoint or handout to a website such as CourseHero, sharing Kaplan questions/content with a friend or website such as Quizlet, etc.